etigui/telegram_commands/README.md

 # Telegram commands
-Setup telegram bot which respond to commands from user.
+Setup Telegram bot which respond to commands from user.

 ## Install bot

-On telegram app, search @BotFather and click on it to start the conversation.
+On Telegram app, search @BotFather and click on it to start the conversation.

 <p align="middle" ><img src="/images/bf_search.png" alt="BotFather search" width="400"></p>